Our commitment to supporting the community

 Patient/clients served: 47

-Support for acquiring essential equipment like wheelchairs and home modifications for patients with limited financial resources.
+Provides vital equipment such as wheelchairs or home modifications to patients with limited financial resources.

 Andee’s Army

-Financial assistance for children and youth during inpatient care, rehabilitation, and transition to outpatient care after brain or spinal injuries.
+Provides financial assistance to children and youth during all phases of inpatient care and rehabilitation, as well as transition from hospital to outpatient rehabilitation and whom-life following a brain or spinal injury.

 SHARE Military Initiative

-No-cost, evidence-based rehabilitation for veterans, service members, and first responders dealing with traumatic brain injuries and mental health challenges.
+Provides evidence-based rehabilitation for veterans, service members, and first responders who have traumatic brain injuries and mental health concerns at no cost to the client.

 Complex Concussion Clinic